lotfi80/Dashbord-Project/README.md

 - - - Added a responsive mini variant drawer using Material UI.
 The sidebar toggles between collapsed and expanded states, featuring icons and labels for navigation.
 Integrated with the app layout using MUI’s <Box> and <CssBaseline>.

 - - - Material Ui https://mui.com/material-ui/customization/default-theme/ customization von material UI für dark mode set up

+* - - React hook form for the validation using, submit button of the form

+- - - Full calendar für calendar